 - Seek unauthorized access to any computer system

 - Damage or alter software components of any network or database

 In order to prevent computer viruses, under no circumstances may patrons use their own software or diskettes, and may not download software to Library's computer.
 Although we have a virus checker on the Library's computers, it will not protect you from the chance of getting a virus.

 The cost of printing is 20 cents per copy.

 The MLJ-Hardin County District Library is not responsible for damage to a patron or for any loss of data, damage, or liability that may occur from the patron's use of the Library's computers.
 Sending any information including credit card numbers, via the Internet is at the sole risk of the user.
 The MLJ-Hardin County District Library has no control of the security of this data.
 You may not always be able to go to the places on the Internet you want to visit.
 The reason may be too many visitors using the host computer, the database or resource is limited to a particular institution, the Library's OPLIN connection is temporarily unavailable due to technical difficulties, or any other reasons.

 For most Library staff, traveling the Internet is a new experience.
 As our knowledge increases and time allows, we will be glad to help you in accessing OPLIN and the internet.
-Library staff cannot provide in-depth training but we may be able to offer searching suggestions and answer questions.
+Library staff cannot provide in-depth training but we may be able to offer search suggestions and answer questions.

 FAILURE to use the OPLIN/Internet stations APPROPRIATELY AND RESPONSIBLY may result in the loss of OPLIN/Internet privileges and Library privileges.
-Violations of the policies described above for legal and ethical use of computing resources will be dealt with in a serious and appropriate manner.
+Violations of the policies described above for the legal and ethical use of computing resources will be dealt with in a serious and appropriate manner.
 Illegal acts involving Library computing resources may also be subject to prosecution by local, state, or federal authorities to the fullest extent of the law.